top of page

 “Really?
 Is your machine broken?”

 “No, we just don’t accept credit cards.
-We are a cash business, and the bank branch is next door, so we just deposit the money at the end of the day.
+We are a cash business.
+The bank branch is next door, so we just deposit the money at the end of the day.
 It saves us from having to pay credit card fees.”

 “I don’t have enough cash on me.
 Can you make an exception?”